JoaoAJMatos/WabiSaby/README.md

 - **YouTube**: Public playlists (no credentials needed)

 All tracks are added with VIP priority.
 Progress updates sent every 10 tracks.

+### Mobile VIP Access

+When a user is granted VIP status, they automatically receive a mobile access link via WhatsApp.
+This link provides:

+- **Mobile-optimized interface** at `/mobile/vip?token=...`
+- **Real-time updates** - Current song, queue, and connection status
+- **Audio effects control** - Full control over speed, EQ, reverb, echo, distortion, and compressor
+- **Device security** - Link is bound to the first device that accesses it for security

 ---